bio-ontology-research-group/DL2Vec/DL2vec/readme.md

 54502 <http://purl.obolibrary.org/obo/GO_0003723> <br>
 79989 <http://purl.obolibrary.org/obo/GO_0120170> <br>
 79989 <http://purl.obolibrary.org/obo/GO_0036064> <br>
-where first term is the gene and second term is the GO annotations where can be found in the phenomeNET ontlogy <br>
+where first term is the gene id and second term is the GO annotations where can be found in the phenomeNET ontlogy <br>

 output: the embedding output location <br>